How can you help?

 Get informed.
-There is a lot of information on mental health problems out there.
+There is a lot of information on mental health problems.
 Organizations like Mind, Rethink, NHS choices and Carers UK are good places to start getting information for yourself so you understand more about what may be happening.
 Links are included at the end of this section for you to start accessing information.

 Talk.
-It is always ok to ask how someone is.
+It is always OK to ask how someone is.
 Even if people dont want to talk about it, they may appreciate you asking.
-Spending time with people can be helpful to, as many people who are ill report that others start to avoid them.
+Spending time with people can be helpful too, as many people who are ill report that others start to avoid them.
 Being around shows you care, and can help you understand what is going on.
-However, it is really helpful to keep as much normality as you can, so dont make all your conversations about their mental health.
+However, it is really helpful to keep as much normality as you can, so don't make all your conversations about their mental health.

 Offer help.
-When people are anxious or depressed, they may struggle to do normal day to day activities or ask for help.
-Look for things you can offer to do, like help with shopping, giving lifts to appointments, or even going for a walk together.
-For many people who haven't had psychological help before, going to a first appointment can be very scary and they may appreciate suport with this.
+When people are anxious or depressed, they may struggle to do normal day-to-day activities or ask for help.
+Look for things you can offer to do, like helping with shopping, giving lifts to appointments, or even going for a walk together.
+For many people who haven't had psychological help before, going to a first appointment can be very scary and they may appreciate support with this.

 Listen.
 People generally feel better when they can talk about what is bothering them.You dont have to solve their problems - in fact, for many people, this will stop them wanting to talk about their problems.
 Telling people to cheer up or get themselves together is never helpful.

 Remember yourself.
 You can only help people if you look after yourself.
 You may have to say no to things in order to do that.
-Make sure you are eating and sleeping well, not overstretching yourself, and that you have people to support you too.
-Some organizations have online forums where carers can support each other.
-If you do seek online support, do remember safety rules online and dont give identifying information about yourself or your loved one.
+Make sure you are eating and sleeping well and not overstretching yourself, and that you have people to support you too.
+Some organisations have online forums where carers can support each other.
+If you do seek online support, do remember safety rules online and don't give identifying information about yourself or your loved one.